gura-lang/gura/README.md

 Build for Windows
 -----------------
+1. Check if you have installed Visual Studio 2010 and applied Visual Studio 2010 Service Pack 1 on it.
+   Service Pack 1 is necessary to avoid LNK1123 error.

-1. Check if Visual Studio 2010 has been installed.
-You can use Express version as well.
+   You can use Express version of Visual Studio 2010 as well.

 2. Run a batch file `gura\src\setup-env-mswin.bat`, which downloads document files and necessary packages from Git repository and build libraries.